gurayasu/thiha-shop-transaction/README.md

 2. **Create the Apps Script project** from the spreadsheet via `Extensions → Apps Script` and add two files:
    - `Code.gs` – server‑side functions (`getProducts`, `getBalance`, `purchase`, `charge`, and `doGet`).
    - `index.html` – client‑side page that calls these functions with `google.script.run`.
-   Copy the contents of these files from this repository's `apps-script` directory.
+   Copy the contents of these files from this repository's `archive/apps-script` directory.

 3. **Deploy as a web app**:
    - In the Apps Script editor select `Deploy → New deployment`.